johnathanchiu/jpeg-compressor/README.md

 # Recent Additions

 You can now save the image as a compressed JPEG.
 The JPEG won't be as small as a bz2 file but will be smaller than the original JPEG.
 This compressor should also outperform Google's Guetzli.
+The compressed JPEG will allow you to transfer JPEG files quicker and using less bandwidth.
+The compressed JPEG is also compatible with all OS.
+Disclaimer: compressed JPEG file contains NO metadata.
+You can delete the original file at your own discretion.

 # Setup